-This entry was originally posted Aug 27, 2010 at 1HeckOfAGuy.com, a predecessor of AllanShowalter.com.
-I am publishing it to my AllanShowalter.com site today on the occasion of Julie’s birthday.
+This entry was originally posted Aug 27, 2010 at 1HeckOfAGuy.com, a predecessor of Cohencentric.com, the most popular Leonard Cohen blog.
+I am republishing it to my personal site, AllanShowalter.com, today on the occasion of Julie’s birthday.
 Consequently, some of the then contemporaneous material is dated and does not reflect my current enchanted marriage to Penny, but the same feelings are still there to be embraced.

 In My Secret Life – The Soundtrack Leonard Cohen & Sharon Robinson Wrote About Julie And Me

 I should clarify that, as far as I can determine, Leonard Cohen didn’t know, as he labored over “In My Secret Life” from its first draft in 19881 through numerous revisions until he completed it in collaboration with Sharon Robinson in 2001, that the song was about the role Julie plays in my inner life in 2010.

 As many ongoing readers will know from the explanatory description oft-repeated in these pages,